tapaswin24/Virtual-Power-Plant-Blockchain/README.md

  - Include it only when initializing or demonstrating blockchain data

 ## Future Improvements
--Distributed blockchain implementation
+ - Distributed blockchain implementation
--User authentication and role management -WebSocket-based real-time updates
+ - User authentication and role management
+ - WebSocket-based real-time updates
--Cloud deployment for public access
+ - Cloud deployment for public access